caochao39/tarerobotics/docs/source/quick_start_guide.rst

 Setting up Control Station
 --------------------------

 Please prepare a monitor with HDMI cable and a set of wireless keyboard and mouse.
 Plug in the wireless keyboard and mouse dongle to the USB hub on the vehicle.
 Set up a control station by connecting the wireless HDMI receiver to the monitor with the HDMI cable and powering it on with the 5v charger and USB-C cable.
 Power on the vehicle by turning the switch clockwise all the way to the end and voltage is displayed on the switch.
-Wait for a minute and the onboard NUC i7 computer desktop should show up on the monitor.
+Wait for a minute and the onboard vehicle NUC computer desktop should show up on the monitor.

 .. image:: ./images/image37.jpg
     :width: 80%